 Rather than using the categories of “traditional” or “contemporary,” we prefer to describe our worship as being biblical.
 We believe that what goes on in worship is not mere preference.
 Scripture teaches that God is the one who dictates how He is to be worshipped, and thus, we believe that He is to be worshipped according to His Word (Col. 2:20-22; Exod.
 20:4-6).
 Although there may be aspects to our service that seem strange or foreign to you, we want you to know that as a Reformed church we seek to be as biblical as we can in how we worship our Triune God.
 “How so?” you may ask.
 Let us explain.

 We read the Bible.
 Paul tells pastor Timothy in 1 Tim.
 4:13, “devote yourself to the public reading of Scripture.”

-We preach the Bible lectio continua (latin phrase meaning “continuous reading”).
+We preach the Bible lectio continua (Latin phrase meaning “continuous reading”).
 This means that we ordinarily preach passage by passage through entire books of the Bible.
-This better enables us to preach “the whole counsel of God (Acts 20:27)” and restricts the pastor from preaching his “hobby horse” subjects.
+This enables us to preach “the whole counsel of God (Acts 20:27)” and restricts the pastor from preaching his “hobby horse” subjects.